philippmoritzer/bd-ml-project/README.md

 INFLUX_ORG=<org-name>
 ```

-Replace the ``INFLUX_TOKEN`` property to equal the generated API-Token from the setup and the ``INFLUX_ORG`` properties with the organization name set.
+The ``INFLUX_TOKEN`` property should be replaced to equal the generated API-Token from the setup and the ``INFLUX_ORG`` properties with the organization name set.
 The data processing client application is able to connect to the database by loading these definded properties.

 ### Setting up the application